top of page

 Don't forget to message our facebook page, Find Toby in PA with the details needed to create a post: a photo of your lost pet, City & State where lost, streets at the nearest intersection or a nearby landmark, date lost, and contact information we can include in our post.
 Additional information which is helpful - Pet name, gender, if wearing collar/tags, if microchipped, helpful descriptive details.

-Find Toby in PA provides links to outside sources & businesses as a reference.
-We do not endorse any business but wish to provide our followers with as much information and additional resources as we can
+We do not endorse any business but wish to provide our followers with as much information and additional resources as we can.

-• Put items out that smell like their favorite person (worn unwashed garments).
-Put out smelly enticing food - like hot dogs, bacon, canned dog food, leftover scraps - and a soft bed or blanket.
+• Put out smelly enticing food - dogs tend to like hot dogs, bacon, canned dog food, rotisserie chicken, leftover scraps; cats tend to like canned salmon, rotisserie chicken, tuna in oil; other pets - use their favorite food/grain.
 Place in a covered area like a garage or covered porch.

-• File Lost Reports
+• File Reports with:

 • Large on neon posterboard with LOST, a good picture and your phone number.
 Click here for tips.